sisi-tarak/react-interview-questions/README.md

 12. ### What are React hooks?

      React hooks are functions that allow functional components to use state, lifecycle, and other React features without writing a class.
-Examples of hooks include useState, useEffect, useContext, etc. Custom hooks are functions that use hooks internally and allow you to reuse stateful logic between different components.
+Examples of hooks include `useState`, `useEffect`, `useContext`, etc. Custom hooks are functions that use hooks internally and allow you to reuse stateful logic between different components.

      ```jsx harmony
           import { useState } from 'react';